vsemi/anti-tailgating/README.md

 #### 3. make sure there is no person or any non-fixed objects in the FOV area, ie ladders, stools, boxes etc, before powering on the device
 #### 4. If there are doors possibley in the FOV, close all of the doors before powering on the device

-#### 5. USB cable to be used in this instruction, needs to be high-quality Type-A to USB Type-C cable.
+#### 5. USB cable to be used in this instruction, needs to be high-quality Type-A to Type-C cable.
 Some Type-C cables for phone charger, will not work.

 # Installing Device